 Quarles & Brady attorneys have handled over 500 appeals in the past 15 years, in reviewing courts across the country, at every level of the state and federal systems, including arguments before the United States Supreme Court.
-You can buy that kind of experience at the largest, most expensive firms in the country, but why would you?

 Our Appellate Practice Group serves most any client involved in litigation of any sort, whether in state or federal court or before an administrative tribunal.
 In recent years, we have represented clients in, among other matters, appeals relating to bankruptcy and secured lending, contract disputes between businesses, employment and labor law, environmental law, federal taxation, intellectual property, product liability, and trusts & estates.
-Our experience is national, with particular depth in the courts of Arizona, Illinois, and Wisconsin as well as the Seventh and Ninth Circuits.
+Our experience is national, with particular depth in the courts of Arizona, Illinois, and Wisconsin as well as the Seventh, Ninth, and Federal Circuits.
 Our resources include 23 attorneys who have clerked for appellate judges at the federal and state level.

 Our appellate lawyers also recognize that continuing to litigate doesn’t always make sense.
 They have extensive experience in negotiating settlements when a case reaches the appeals stage, and they stand ready to provide “second opinions” as to the merits of pursuing an appeal.

 Finally, our appellate team counsels clients in soliciting amicus briefs and collaborating with amicus parties in high-priority cases, where jurists seek input from these “friends of the court.”
 An effective amicus brief complements the legal arguments made by the parties, and our Appellate Practice Group knows what courts are—and aren’t—looking for in these submissions.